raggleton/condor-comforter/README.md

 - Profile cmsRun jobs with valgrind or callgrind

 - Just run with whatever is in your config (e.g. to stop hogging resources on `soolin`)

+- hadd the output from jobs (need to specify which module's output you want to hadd)

 ##haddaway